Sülzbach (Sulm): Catchment area

 The Sülzbach runs through the municipal areas of Weinsberg and Obersulm.
 The majority of the catchment area is within Weinsberg's municipal limits, Obersulm has less than half as large a share.
-About 0.4 km² at its northeastern tip form an Ellhofen municipal exclave, on which there is almost only forest.
+About 0.4 km^{2} at its northeastern tip form an Ellhofen municipal exclave, on which there is almost only forest.
 A tiny snippet in the west also belongs to Ellhofen, a slightly larger one in the north to Bretzfeld.
 The only villages in the catchment area are Wimmental (to Weinsberg) and the residential area Am Goldberg and Sülzbach (both to Obersulm); all three are on the banks of the stream.

 Landscape and conservation

 Northeast of Wimmental and west of Wimmental, two old reed sandstone quarries on the edge of the valley of the northern plateau are under biotope protection.
 Some blades are also noteworthy on this upper talc edge, including the Fuchsklinge and another on the Eselskopf northwest of Wimmental.

 In the meadow, a number of field woods are protected as biotopes, the wood in the Wolfsklinge, some dry stone walls in the vineyards and sunken paths; in the case of wetlands, the sand meadows on the lower reaches, the perimeter of the ponds located near the Am Goldberg residential area and the surroundings of a tiny pond west of Wimmental.

 There are some natural monuments located nearby including two horse chestnut trees on the Altenberg west of Wimmental, a pear tree on the edge of the vineyard of the Rauhberg, the Wolfsklinge, the sand meadows and the summit of the (Sülzbacher) Altenberg.